A Long Way from Chicago: The Mouse in the Milk, 1930

+The Day of Judgment, 1932

-"The Day of Judgment" - 1932".
-Grandma's gooseberry pie goes up against Rupert Pennypacker's in a pie baking contest at the fair for her town's honor and a flight in a biplane.
+Grandma Dowdel's gooseberry pie goes up against Rupert Pennypacker's in a pie baking contest at the fair, competing for her town's honor and a flight in a biplane.
 Grandma switches the nameplates on the pies at the last minute.
 Rupert Pennypacker wins the contest with Grandma's pie, but Grandma still finds a way to get Joey a ride in an airplane.

+The Phantom Brakeman, 1933

-"The Phantom Brakeman" - 1933".
-While Mary Alice is recently idolizing a tap dancer and film actress Shirley Temple, mismatched families of local lovers converge on Grandma's house and she uses an old ghost story to aid them.
+While Mary Alice is recently idolizing a tap dancer and film actress Shirley Temple, mismatched families of local lovers converge on Grandma Dowdel's house and she uses an old ghost story to aid them.
 At night time Vandalia Eubanks and Junior Stubbs run away together with the help of "The Phantom Brakeman" (Joey) and Grandma.

+Things with Wings, 1934

-"Things with Wings" - 1934".
-While Joey is having a love affair with a Hudson Terraplane 8 (a new car model), Grandma is finding a way to force banker Mr. Weidenbach to return Mrs. Effie Wilcox to her foreclosed home with rumors of Abe Lincoln.
+While Joey is having a love affair with a new car model, the Hudson Terraplane 8, Grandma Dowdel is finding a way to force banker Mr. Weidenbach to return Mrs. Effie Wilcox to her foreclosed home amidst rumors about Abe Lincoln.

+Centennial Summer, 1935

-"Centennial Summer" - 1935".
-There's a centennial celebration that is celebrated every century in town and Grandma has a showdown with Mrs. Weidenbach about whose family has the most talent and the county's oldest living veteran.
+During a centennial celebration in town, Grandma Dowdel has a showdown with Mrs. Weidenbach about whose family has the most talent, and the county's oldest living veteran.

+The Troop Train, 1942

-"The Troop Train" - 1942".
-Joey joins the army air corps because he loves airplanes.
-He sends a telegram to Grandma telling her that he was passing through her town.
-When the train comes by, Joey sees Grandma's house lit up and Grandma herself waving to each and every car passing by, hoping that he would see her, too.
-Joey waves back and goes off to fight in World War II.
+Joey joins the Army Air Corps because he loves airplanes.
+He sends a telegram to Grandma Dowdel telling her that he will be passing through her town.
+When the train comes through, Joey sees Grandma's house lit up, as well as Grandma herself waving to each train car passing by, in the hopes that they would spot each other.
+Joey waves back and goes on to fight in World War II.

 Reception

-It was awarded the Newbery Honor in 1999.
+A Long Way from Chicago was awarded Newbery Honor in 1999.
 Peck's sequel to this book, A Year Down Yonder, won the Newbery Medal for children's literature in 2001.
 Matt Berman from Common Sense Media rated A Long Way from Chicago five stars.
 Kirkus Reviews described the book as a "wry tale ranging from humorous to poignant".
 In 2012 it was ranked number 67 on a list of the top 100 children's novels published by School Library Journal.